How Eco-Friendly Are Electric Cars? – The Truth Revealed!

-As the world becomes more eco-conscious, society is turning to electric cars as one of the answers to reduce air pollution.
+As the world becomes more eco-conscious, society is turning to electric cars.

-Here are some facts that might surprise you.
+Here are some electric car facts that might surprise you.

 What Makes an Electric Car “Greener” Vs. Fossil-Fueled Cars?